-Six (6) students graduated in May 2015.
+Six (6) students graduated in May 2015 with graduate degrees in Rehabilitation Counseling.
 All six are able to sit for the CRC certification; one graduate took and passed the exam.
+The current cohort of 5 DVR staff enrolled in graduate studies are anticipated to complete their coursework in 2019.